How to repurpose a white paper into a slide deck

 Instead, we created a few sample slides to show how this white paper could be repurposed as a slide deck.

-To see those slides as a PPT file, click the thumbnails below.
+To see those slides as a PPT file, click on the thumbnails above.

 Here are a few more details about each slide.